anthoniraj/responsive_dashboard_template/README.md

 4. Navigate to the `dashboard.html` file to access the dashboard interface.

-## Usage

-- On the **Login Page**, enter your VTOP username and password, then click the "Login" button to simulate a login action.
-- On the **Dashboard**, you can see various statistics represented with emojis, fill out the form for user details, and view a table with user data.

 ## Customization

 - **Theme Switcher**: Modify the `switch-mode.js` file to change the theme colors as per your requirements.